John Conroy said it himself that the new medical regulations will likely cap the number of plants patients are allowed to grow.

 Whether or not this is the name of Health Canada’s medical cannabis regulations, this is the acronym the Ottawa-based Canadian National Medical Marijuana Association is promoting (The CNMMA is the LP-response to the grassroots, BC Bud-based Cannabis Growers of Canada).

-If you take a gander at LPs and those pending approval, but “medical marijuana clinics.”, you’ll find not only a list of
+If you take a gander at MMJPR.ca, you’ll find not only a list of LPs and those pending approval, but “medical marijuana clinics.”

 These clinics are aimed to replace dispensaries.
 Right now, thanks to unconstitutional MMPR regulations, the LPs can only send their product through the mail.
 The clinics are a way for patients to get a doctor’s prescription and register with an LP.

 Unlike dispensaries and compassion clubs, these clinics are fully legal and properly registered.
 In less than six months, all Health Canada has to do is change some Harper-era rules and make it legal for these clinics to supply LP cannabis directly.

 Meanwhile, city councils will continue to regulate dispensaries out of business, with police raiding the remaining, and therefore destroying the craft cannabis that has defined BC Bud and supplied patients with quality medicine, years before the corporate LPs forced their way onto the scene.

 The drug war isn’t over, it’s only the propaganda tactics that are changing.

 This has been clear as day from the beginning.